muqtadirlawal/Bank_Customer_Analytics/README.md

 ## Tech Stack
 Microsoft SQL Server
-- Utilized for creating a simple database from the Customer and Transactions tables
+- Utilized for creating a simple database from the Customer and Transactions tables.
 - Data cleaning, exploratory analysis, and data manupilation.
 - Data Augmentation and Segementation, using an RFM (Recency, Frequency, Monetary Value) Model to segment the student customers.
 - Stored Preocedure, to ensure script reusability and enhance optimization.